New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Contragredient Lie Superalgebras

 \section{Contragredient Lie Superalgebras}

-The Lie superalgebras listed above can all be realized as contragredient Lie superalgebras, which means they arise from a Cartan matrix.
-We will use this formulation to prove that each Lie superalgebra we construct from semisimplification is isomorphic to the corresponding exceptional simple Lie superalgebra with Cartan matrix.
+The Lie superalgebras listed above can all be realized as contragredient Lie superalgebras, which means they arise from a Cartan matrix. \footnote{There are other, inconsistent usages of the term ``contragredient" in the literature, but for convenience we will use it rather than saying ``Lie superalgebra with Cartan matrix" every time.} We will use this formulation to prove that each Lie superalgebra we construct from semisimplification is isomorphic to the corresponding exceptional simple Lie superalgebra.
 For the reader's convenience, we recall the basics on contragredient Lie superalgebras here.